When “Near Me” Isn’t Enough: SEO for Last-Minute Bookings in Nashville’s Experience Economy

 Short-Form Video SERP Domination

-Google shows Reels and Shorts in nightlife SERPs.
+Google now surfaces TikTok-style Reels and Shorts in local-intent SERPs via video carousels.
 These videos often outrank local business listings.

 Video content captures attention in ways text cannot.
 One quick video showing your place beats any written description.
 People want to see the energy, not read about it.

-Example: TikTok @nashvilleplanner ranks #2 with “3 Nashville date spots under $50, all open tonight.”
-Shows in video carousel for “romantic things to do Nashville tonight.”
+Example: TikTok @nashvilleplanner ranks #2 with “3 Nashville date spots under $50, all open tonight,” showing in the video carousel for “romantic things to do Nashville tonight.”

 Encourage customers to tag your location in their videos.
-User-generated content videos often rank higher because they feel authentic.
+User-generated content often ranks higher because it feels authentic.
 Repost the best content with permission.

 External Reservation Feeds & Platform Sync